‘Tis the season of gifts, gestures, and being conscious.

 All of this is exciting, but it is pivotal to remember the amount of waste piled up and thrown out during the holiday season.

 2020 has not been easy for anyone, and there is no reason not to celebrate when you can.
-If you are wondering how to go green this Christmas, you are exactly where you should be.
+So if you are wondering how to go green this Christmas, you are exactly where you should be.

 You have made a list, and now it’s time to be a conscious buyer and not let the environment suffer because of your choices.